 - The code is correct, but it became incorrect during the copy and paste process.

-So, if you receive an error message, check the following:
+If you receive an error message, check the following:

 - Verify the copied SQL code is exactly what you copied.
 Make sure you copy and paste the complete SQL (and ONLY the complete SQL) from the source to the SQL code field in the database viewer.